-Next Generation Identification (NGI): NGI provides timely and accurate identification services in a paperless environment 24 hours a day, 7 days a week.
-The NGI system, which expanded and significantly enhanced the FBI's biometric identification capabilities, became fully operational in September 2014, providing the criminal justice community with the world's largest and most efficient electronic repository of biometric and criminal history information.
-In FY 2014, approximately 70 million fingerprint background checks were processed.
-In FY 2015, approximately 77 million fingerprint checks were processed.
-In FY 2016, approximately 80 million fingerprint checks were processed.
-Additionally, at the close of FY 2016, the Unsolved Latent File (ULF) contained approximately 704,000 records against which incoming fingerprint checks were searched.
+At the close of FY 2017, the Unsolved Latent File (ULF) contained approximately 771,929 records against which incoming fingerprint checks were searched.
+The ULF is expected to increase an additional 10% in FY 2018.
 The ULF contains latent (finger and palm) prints that have searched against the legacy Integrated Automated Fingerprint Identification System (IAFIS) and/or NGI System but remain unidentified.
 There are approximately 710,000 records on file relating to active criminal and terrorism investigations - many of which were obtained from Improvised Explosive Devices and other materials by the Department of Defense and the FBI's Terrorist Explosive Device Analytical Center.
-In the legacy IAFIS, only newly established criminal events performed a cascaded or reverse search against the ULF to identify new suspects within unsolved investigations.
-The NGI System cascades nearly all incoming biometric events
+In the legacy